 Late Rent Fees in Tennessee: Legal Limits, Grace Periods, and What a Landlord Can Charge

 In Tennessee, late rent fees are unusually well-defined compared to many states.
 Under the Tennessee Uniform Residential Landlord and Tenant Act (URLTA), a late fee generally cannot exceed 10% of the amount of rent past due, and it cannot be charged until the rent is at least 5 days late.
-If that fifth day lands on a Saturday, Sunday, or legal holiday, the landlord cannot impose the fee if you pay on the next business day.
-These rules come from Tenn.
-Code Ann. § 66-28-201, but there is an important catch: the URLTA only applies in counties with a population above a set threshold (historically around 75,000), so the exact rules can differ depending on where you live.
-Always confirm the current statute and whether it covers your county.
+Those rules come from Tenn.
+Code Ann. § 66-28-201(d), in the form the legislature rewrote it in 2011 (2011 Tenn.
+Pub.
+Ch.
+272, sec.
+4).
+The catch is coverage: the URLTA applies only in the larger counties, and that list is now frozen.
+Two other traps decide real cases, and both sit in the statute — a lease can waive your written eviction notice, and HUD-regulated public housing can fall outside the chapter entirely.

 Does Tennessee cap late fees?

 Yes.
 For rentals covered by the URLTA, Tennessee uses a hard percentage cap rather than a vague "reasonableness" standard.
-The key points:
+The statutory words are broad on purpose: "Any charge or fee, however described, which is charged by the landlord for the late payment of rent, shall not exceed ten percent (10%) of the amount of rent past due."

 • A late fee may not be more than 10% of the rent that is past due, not 10% of the entire monthly rent if only part is unpaid.